rossthomson89/rossthomson89.github.io/index.markdown

 photoUrl: /assets/imgs/rossthomson-cropped.jpg
 photoAlt: Here's mi
 blogTitle: Latest from the blog.
 blogIntro: Welcome to the blog feed!
 I'll add any latest thoughts, opinions, tutorials and any new projects I've been working on here.
-All view and opinions are my own.
+All views and opinions are my own.
 ---

 I'm a Full Stack Web Developer from Aberdeen specialising in all things front end.
 I build websites for a living and have worked in the creative industry for over 8 years.